Mariners stay with a five-man pitching rotation, move lefty Wade LeBlanc to the bullpen

 Also …

-- Mitch Haniger has been dealing with some back discomfort, which has forced him to miss his last two games in his rehab stint with Class AAA Tacoma.
+- Mitch Haniger has been dealing with some back discomfort, which has forced him to miss his past two games in his rehab stint with Class AAA Tacoma.
 Haniger dealt with similar back issues this spring.
 Servais said that team doctors were going to check Haniger’s back as a precaution.

 - Austin Adams (shoulder strain) pitched a scoreless inning for Tacoma in the first outing of his rehab stint.
 He’s expected to make one more appearance with the Rainiers and then have his rehab stint transferred to Class AA Arkansas.
-He will make at least two appearances with the Travelers and possible re-join the Mariners on the upcoming road trip which starts in Texas.
+He will make at least two appearances with the Travelers and possible rejoin the Mariners on the upcoming road trip which starts in Texas.

-- Brandon Brennan (shoulder fatigue) threw a bullpen session on Friday afternoon.
+- Brandon Brennan (shoulder fatigue) threw a bullpen session Friday afternoon.
 He should be ready to go when he’s eligible to come off the injured list.

 - Braden Bishop (lacerated spleen) will have his rehab stint transferred from High-A Modesto to Tacoma.
-He’ll join the Rainiers to close out the minor league season.
+He’ll join the Rainiers to close out the minor-league season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.